-These two weeks in Rome have passed so quickly!
-It’s sad that just as I’m settling in and finally beginning to conquer the Italian learning curve, it’s time to move on to Istanbul.
+These weeks in Rome have passed so quickly!
+It’s sad that as I’m settling in and beginning to conquer the Italian learning curve, it’s time to move on to Istanbul.

-I sometimes resist the “moving part” of each leg on a long trip – knowing that everything is going to change completely overnight and the orientation process will begin anew ;o(.
+I resist the “moving part” of each leg on a long trip – knowing everything is going to change completely overnight and a new orientation process will begin ;o(.
 Once aboard the airplane, it’s better.

-Turkish Airlines seems efficient – but as with all European airlines their baggage policies and allowances are skimpy when compared to the US.
-Clearly the rules are designed to boost revenue and glean every Euro or Turkish Lira possible from their passengers.
-They seem to allow MUCH more baggage for people flying from Africa or to the US… Haven’t figured that out yet but there must be a logical reason – to their benefit of course.
-Qatar Airways has a more reasonable baggage allowance but….
+Turkish Airlines seems efficient – but as with most European airlines their baggage policies and allowances are skimpy.
+Clearly the rules are designed to boost revenue and glean every Euro or Turkish Lira possible from passengers.
+They allow MUCH more baggage for people flying from Africa or to the US… Haven’t figured that out yet, but there must be a logical reason – to their benefit of course.
+Qatar Airways has a more reasonable baggage allowance.

 Next visit to Rome I will stay longer and heed suggestions from locals to arrive in October, November, or December when the weather is cooler and there are fewer tourists.
 Rome is an unbelievably rich city – so much to see and learn here!
-I’ve attached some photos taken near the Coliseum.
+Non-captioned photos taken near the Coliseum are attached.

-Most of all, I will sorely miss the indescribable delights of my favorite neighborhood Italian restaurant – Sora Pia.
-I will always have a soft place in my heart for a waiter there who looks like Luca Brasi (really) from the Godfather.
-He speaks little or no English but always looked after me and never watched me eat my pasta or frowned when olive oil dripped down my chin!
+Most of all, I will sorely miss the indescribably delicious delights of Sora Pia, my favorite neighborhood Italian restaurant.
+I will always have a soft place in my heart for a waiter there who resembles Luca Brasi (really) from the Godfather.
+He speaks little English but always looked after me and never watched me eat pasta or frowned when he saw olive oil dripping down my chin!
 He taught me about “digestivos” when noticing a distraught look on my face after a full meal – starter PLUS primi piatti and secondo piatti!